 A typical OSFP module is shown in Figure 3-1.
 An assortment of connector types are shown.
-Connectors of different types which are not shown here are allowed as well.
-Copper cable of different type are also allowed.
+Connector and cable variations not shown here are allowed, including as depicted in Section 10.8.

 Figure 3-1: OSFP module with different connectors (Duplex LC, MPO, CS, Copper)